dannyk96/danfe/examples/danfe/README.md

 ex3: Material non-lineariry: 2d Foundation

-ex4: example of multipel materias and eleement type?
+ex4: example of multiple materias and eleement types?

 ex5 : Adaptive Shape optimisation of a beam
    Here a rectangular canilever mesh is created and a point load applied at the tip.